SpeciesFileGroup/taxonworks_doc/docs/develop/coding.md

 rails c
 exit
 ```
-From here you can play around with rails models and query the state of the application.
+From here you can play around with Rails models and query the state of the application.
 See below for an example of creating a new user by running `create!` on the `User` model.

 Tip: Take care when performing database operations from the console, you have direct access to your app's data there.
 If you're just interested in playing around or trying something out to see how it will work, you can use `rails console --sandbox` instead - any changes you make from sandbox mode will be rolled back when you exit.

-### Create a taxonworks user from the console
+### Create a TaxonWorks user from the console
-A fresh install of taxonworks doesn't include any users.
+A fresh install of TaxonWorks doesn't include any users.
 This section covers creating a single user, or read on below for creating a project, users, and some seed data all at once.
 * Enter the Rails console (see above)
 ```
 User.create!(name: 'you', password: 'password', password_confirmation: 'password', self_created: true, is_administrator: true, email: 'user@example.com')